rossmann-engineering/Gateway/readme.md

 4 Clone git repository

 git clone https://github.com/rossmann-engineering/Gateway.git.
-The command line may ask for yut Github credentials
+The command line may ask for your Github credentials

 5 Create Linux Service (see section 2.)